-“Once a year we get a chance to shine a light on the problem, but we’ll need to beat the tide.
+“At low tide we get a chance to shine a light on the problem.
 We’re delighted Londoners have rallied round to help us survey as much of the shore as we can before the tide turns!” explained Alice Hall.

-The Big Count will coincide with a ‘spring tide’ when the tide is low enough to reveal parts of the riverbank which are normally hidden.
+The Big Count will coincide with a low tide when the river is low enough to reveal parts of the riverbank which are normally hidden.

 Thames21’s The Big Count, now in its fourth year, is an opportunity for the public to contribute to the ongoing Thames River Watch citizen science programme monitoring the health of the Thames.